kpj/metagenompy/README.md

 ### Easy transformation and visualization of taxonomy

-`metagenompy`, e.g., allows you to quickly extract taxonomic entities of interest and visualize their relations.
+Extract taxonomic entities of interest and visualize their relations:

 ```python
 import metagenompy